-The subsidiary also pays contributions of 21.7%, increasing to 24.6% from 1 April 2021, of pensionable salaries in respect of current accrual and non-investment related expenses, with active members paying a further 7.4% of pensionable salaries on average.
-A contribution of GBP13.04 million (RM68.6 million) is expected to be paid by the subsidiary during the year ending on 30 June 2021.
+The subsidiary also pays contributions of 24.6% of pensionable salaries in respect of current accrual and non-investment related expenses, with active members paying a further 7.4% of pensionable salaries on average.
+A contribution of GBP14.80 million (RM85.2 million) is expected to be paid by the subsidiary during the year ending on 30 June 2022.